 If you have a flat roof that needs to be replaced or overhauled, we can undertake an initial design inspection, review the condition of the roof coverings and take core samples of the roof to identity the roof build up.
 We would inspect the falls to the roof to ensure it is sufficient to drain rainwater to the outlets, advice on if ponding was present, which may have a serious effect on the roof.
 We can prepare a specification of works and tender the specification to approved contractors to re-cover the roof to meet current building regulations.

-Contact us at McCarthy Partnership to discuss how we might help.
+Contact us at MCP to discuss how we might help.